The 9 Hour Small Business Tune-Up – Hour 2

 Use your work pace to achieve maximum productivity.
 Now that you understand your work pace set out how you will handle your next day at work.
 List all the jobs that need to be done and how you will approach the tasks with this new awareness.

-Priorities are important to managing our daily lives.
-Even time spent achieving something can be a loss if it means failing to do something more important.
-We know how important priorities are but how do you find out what’s important to you?
+Priorities are essential to managing our daily lives.
+Even time spent achieving something can be a loss if it means failing to do something more meaningful.
+We know how vital priorities are, but how do you find out what’s important to you?
 You have to know your goal.

-The following exercise will help you realize what is really important to you so that you can set your priorities.
+The following exercise will help you realize what is really important to you and set your priorities.

 Close your eyes, and consider yourself having to quit your business right now.
 That it’s all over.
 As you are ready to leave your office, you take a few minutes to reflect on the time you spent here, from the first day you created the idea until this very minute.